Marcianosuchus

-Marcianosuchus is an extinct genus of eucrocopodan archosauriforms from the Middle Triassic Röt Formation of Germany.
-The genus contains a single species, M. angustifrons, known from a partial disarticulated skeleton.
+Marcianosuchus is an extinct genus of eucrocopodan archosauriform known from the Middle Triassic (Anisian age) Plattensandstein Formation of Germany.
+The genus contains a single species, Marcianosuchus angustifrons, known from a partial disarticulated skeleton.
 Marcianosuchus represents the first non-archosaurian archosauriform named from Central Europe.

 Discovery and naming

-The Marcianosuchus holotype specimen, SMNS 91318, was discovered in 1972 by Rupert Wild in talus deposits of the retired Kössig quarry, representing outcrops of the Röt Formation (Buntsandstein Group) near Ebhausen in Calw district of Baden-Württemberg, Germany.
+The Marcianosuchus holotype specimen, SMNS 91318, was discovered in 1972 by Rupert Wild in talus deposits of the retired Kössig quarry, representing outcrops of the Plattensandstein Formation (Note: Sues et al. (2024) described Marcianosuchus as deriving from the Röt Formation, although Sues & Schoch (2025) instead assign it to the Plattensandstein Formation in a review of Triassic German reptiles.)
+(Buntsandstein Group) near Ebhausen in Calw district of Baden-Württemberg, Germany.
 The specimen consists of an associated, generally disarticulated, skeleton of a single individual.
 Known material includes several bones of the skull and lower jaws, teeth, pectoral and pelvic girdles, humeri, femora, an incomplete tibia and probable fibula, assorted autopodial bones, cervical, dorsal, and caudal vertebrae, associated osteoderms, ribs, and gastralia.

 In 2024, Sues, Spiekman & Schoch described Marcianosuchus angustifrons as a new genus and species of archosauriforms based on these fossil remains.
 The generic name, Marcianosuchus, combines a reference to the Black Forest near the type locality (its Latin name, used by historian Ammianus Marcellinus in the 4th century, is "Marciana silva", meaning "border forest") with the Greek σοῦχος ("suchus"), after Sobek, the crocodile-headed ancient Egyptian deity.
 The specific name, angustifrons, combines the Latin words "angustus", meaning "narrow", and "frons", meaning "forehead", after the holotype skull's narrow frontal region.

 Marcianosuchus is the only non-archosaurian archosauriform currently known from Germany's Buntsandstein Group and Central Europe as a whole.